An incident in rural Alaska brings home the importance of training.

 I don’t want to infer too much from this short report, but several points can be made.

 - Be ready.
 It’s unlikely anyone woke up in Kwethluk that day and thought someone would take over the police station and start shooting at citizens.
+Learn what to do when and

 - Shootings can happen anywhere.
 I grow weary of hearing “it can’t happen here because …” Statistics show rural areas are more likely than big cities to be the location of mass shootings.
 If it can happen in Kwethluk, it can happen anywhere.